DrB0rk/Flipper-guide/README.md

 # Flipper-guide
-guide to master the flipepr for beginners
+guide to master the flipepr for beginners!

+## check out the wiki to start learning your flipper!